1908::The First Stake of the Malahat Highway

 Photo: BC Archives (D-03675)

-On the long weekend of July 1907, 40 people in 14 cars left Victoria for Port Alberni on a return road trip arranged by Victoria's new Motor Club.
-The trip's sole purpose was to demonstrate the poor condition of the existing road between Victoria and Duncan and to prove how impractical it was for carriages and motorcars alike.
-Along for the ride were local politicians with enough power and government influence to finance a new road that could change the lives of island residents forever.
+Over the long weekend of July 1907, 40 people in 14 automobiles embarked on a road trip from Victoria to Port Alberni.
+This journey, organized by Victoria's new Motor Club, aimed to showcase the poor condition of the road connecting Victoria and Duncan and its impracticality for horses, carriages and even motorcars.
+Along for the ride were influential local politicians with enough power and government influence to finance a new road that could change the lives of island residents forever.

 "Make as good time as you can, but bring back every man and every machine." - Victoria Motor Club Motto